 The number one question during a consultation with someone charged with a crime is, “How is this going to affect my job?”
 The collateral consequences, such as losing a job, scholarship, driver’s license or professional license as the result of a criminal charge, are what many are concerned about these days.
 These are legitimate and important questions that should be considered before a final resolution of a case is contemplated.

 For those who hold professional licenses, it is important to understand what the collateral consequences may be if you are cited or charged with a crime and/or later convicted.
-We have represented, in no particular order, teachers, accountants, doctors, lawyers, dentists, nurses, chiropractors, real estate brokers and salespersons, pilots, insurance agents, bankers, health professionals, massage therapists just to name a few.
-I have represented someone in virtually every field where a license is issued by the State of Arizona.
+We have represented, in no particular order, teachers, accountants, doctors, lawyers, dentists, nurses, chiropractors, real estate brokers and salespersons, pilots, insurance agents, bankers, health professionals, massage therapists - just to name a few.
+We have represented someone in virtually every field where a license is issued by the State of Arizona.
 There are also situations where an employment contract or a particular company policy needs to be reviewed.
-There are reporting requirements for some of these professionals even if just cited or charged (for example doctors, dentists, nurses and chiropractors have to report to their respective boards within ten (10) days of being cited or charged with a crime).
+There are reporting requirements for some of these professionals even if just cited or charged (for example; doctors, dentists, nurses, and chiropractors have to report to their respective boards within ten (10) days of being cited or charged with a crime).
 Some of the occupations require fingerprinting which is regulated by the Board of Fingerprinting.
 A charge(s) listed under the various sections of A.R.S. § 41-1758 (relating to fingerprint cards) may call for the suspension or revocation of such card.
 It is important to understand what the professional or work-related consequences may be for a client before resolving the criminal aspects of a case.
 In some cases, unfortunate consequences cannot be avoided, but it is important to know and understand such issues.

 When you come in for a consultation with our firm it is important to advise us of your work and professional status so that we may analyze these issues as well in the context of your criminal case.